DRINKING AND DRUGS

 2. Promote responsible professional scholarship about the use and abuse of licit and illicit drugs in order to provide forums for academic and social activism.

-4. Create public forums that involve citizens in critically discussing and debating the current criminal approach to drug use in our society, and in ultimately reformulating drug laws that produce disparities in the criminal justice system.
+4. Create public forums that involve citizens in critically discussing and debating the current criminal approach to drug use in our society and in reformulating drug laws that produce disparities in the criminal justice system.
 Such forums must give attention to empirical studies on drug use and analyze with a critical lens those that are generally either disregarded or selectively used by politicians and legislators.

 5. Protect civil liberties regarding drug use for all citizens in our society.